ivcf-cmu/ivcf-cmu.github.io/README.md

 If using bundler (dependency manager), prefix the above commands with `bundle exec`.

 Thanks for reading, and good luck!

+*(Edited in 2026 by Clayton Yu for clarification on Ruby version, bundler, running command in the terminal.)*

 [Jekyll Docs]: https://jekyllrb.com/docs/installation/